Learn something new every day

 Boarding passes are documents issued by airlines and some other transportation services.
 The pass is a key document that makes it possible for the passenger to legally board the mode of transportation.
-A boarding pass is most commonly associated with airplane flights, and helps to facilitate the boarding process so that the procedure is accomplished in an orderly fashion.
+Although boarding passes are most commonly associated with airplane flights, and helps to facilitate the boarding process so that the procedure is accomplished in an orderly fashion.

 Generally, an airline or rail service will not allow a traveler to board without a valid boarding pass.
 In the event that the boarding pass is damaged or lost between the point of issue and the departure location, most transportation services are able to replace the pass upon verification of your identity and your travel reservation.
 However, it is important to note that the exact process used by different airlines vary, so the process may take anywhere from a few minutes to an hour or more.

 Can you buy your ticket at the airport counter if you have booked it by computer and gotten confirmation?